angelinn/Xam.Plugin.AutoUpdate/README.md

 * Add option to open store instead of downloading app package

 ## What is it?
+* Check for update and auto install sideloaded Android or UWP application
+* Check for update and redirect to play store
+* **The auto install part works only with UWP and Android**

+## How does it work?
-* Developer provides a check for updates function
+* Developer provides a check for updates function, returning if there is an update available and the url to the file, if provided
 * The plugin checks for updates every ```RunEvery``` period of time
 * When a new version is available and the user clicks the **confirm** button, the file from the provided url is downloaded and started

-## Works only with UWP and Android

 ## Installation
 Nuget package will be available soon.